C*: A Coverage Path Planning Algorithm for Unknown Environments using Rapidly Covering Graphs: Introduction

 \subsection{Comparison of C$^*$ with the Baseline Algorithms}

-Table~\ref{tab:feature} presents the salient features of C$^*$ in comparison to seven different baseline algorithms.
-First, the baseline algorithms are grid-based, but C$^*$ is sample-based.
-While the baseline algorithms maintain a fine grid map, C$^*$, on the other hand, uses the RCG to represent the environment and monitor the coverage progress.
-The RCG is incrementally built using progressive sampling of the observed area.
-Second, the waypoint generation of baseline algorithms is myopic, i.e., within the local neighborhood on a grid.
-On the other hand, the RCG is built with a sparse-graph structure using efficient sampling and pruning techniques; thus, it provides high computational and memory efficiency with non-myopic waypoint generation.
-Third, the baseline algorithms could produce coverage holes, which are covered by return trajectories, thus causing strongly overlapped trajectories and high coverage times.
-In contrast, C$^*$ actively detects potential coverage holes during navigation, performs TSP-based optimal coverage of such regions, and then resumes the back-and-forth motion.
-Finally, the baseline algorithms that yield spiral paths are limited in their application when turning is regarded expensive; in contrast, C$^*$ produces the desired back-and-forth coverage pattern.
-Furthermore, in comparison to the cellular decomposition methods~\cite{acar2002sensor}, C$^*$ does not require to detect the critical points on the obstacles.
-Moreover, the algorithmic simplicity and computational efficiency of C$^*$ make it easy to implement on robotic processors for real-time applications.
+Table~\ref{tab:feature} presents the salient features of C$^*$ in comparison to seven different baseline algorithms. \begin{itemize} \item The baseline algorithms are grid-based and maintain a fine grid map of the environment.
+On the other hand, C$^*$ is sample-based and represents the environment using the RCG, which is incrementally built by progressive sampling of the observed area.
+The RCG is a minimum sufficient graph generated by efficient sampling and pruning techniques to provide high computational and memory efficiency. \item The baseline algorithms generate myopic waypoints, i.e., within the local neighborhood on a grid.
+On the other hand, C$^*$ generates non-myopic waypoints by means of its sparse RCG structure to reduce the total number of algorithm iterations for complete coverage. \item The baseline algorithms could produce coverage holes during the coverage progress, which are covered later by return trajectories.
+This can result in strongly overlapped trajectories and high coverage times.
+On the other hand, C$^*$ actively detects potential coverage holes during navigation, performs TSP-based optimal coverage of such regions, and then resumes the back-and-forth motion.
+This not only prevents the formation of undesired coverage holes but also saves coverage time. \item The baseline algorithms using spiral paths are limited in their applications because turning is regarded as expensive.
+In this regard, C$^*$ produces the desired back-and-forth coverage pattern. \item The baseline algorithms using the cellular decomposition methods~\cite{acar2002sensor} require the detection of critical points on the obstacles.
+C$^*$ does not have any such requirement. \item Finally, the algorithmic simplicity and computational efficiency of C$^*$ make it easy to implement on onboard processors for real-time applications. \end{itemize}